How to Start an LLC in Missouri (2025 Guide)

 For help with completing the form, visit our Missouri Articles of Organization guide.

-If you’re expanding your existing LLC to the state of Missouri, you will need to form a foreign LLC.
+If you’re expanding your existing business to the state of Missouri, you’ll need to register as a foreign limited liability company (LLC).

 Step 4: Create a Missouri LLC Operating Agreement

-In Missouri, LLCs are required to have an operating agreement per Revised Statutes Section 347.081 of the state's legal code.
+In Missouri, LLCs are required to have an operating agreement.

 - To open a business bank account for the company